AnnekaSillitoe/CV/README.md

 Social media/marketing for record label
 Arranging label and roster events - planning and production

-### Freelance Press Assistant - Carry the 4 PR & Marketing (November 2013 - February 2014)
+### Freelance Press Assistant - Carry the 4 PR & Marketing (October 2013 - February 2014)

 Writing weekly coverage reports
 A&R: Scouting for new talent for the Carry the 4 roster